 1. Acceptance of cheating guilt

-3. Seek guidance
+3. Seek guidance from family

 Related reading: Does an emotional affair count as ‘cheating’?

-4. Seek help
+4. Seek professional help

 Related reading: 6 people on what they learnt about themselves after they cheated

 Does the guilt of cheating ever go away?
 Well, certainly not until you learn to forgive yourself.
 All the work you have done so far to get rid of cheating guilt is just a build-up to the act of forgiving yourself.
 When you see the pain and anguish you have inflicted upon your partner and other loved ones, it is only natural to beat yourself up about it.
 But there is a time to do that and a time to forgive and move on.
 Because if you don’t, the guilt will suck the life out of you, leaving a hollow shell of a person you once used to be.

 Such a person cannot bring peace and happiness either to themselves or those around them.

 Does The Guilt Of Cheating Ever Go Away?